Restore the King

 By on May 17, 2016

-Perched three stories atop the Diamond State Brewery at Fifth and Adams streets in Wilmington, Delaware for 80 years, the iconic figure of King Gambrinus once reigned supreme over the city.
-Today, the 11-foot-tall sculpture of the king survives only in fragments.
-The goal of the Restore the King campaign is repair this rare 1882 zinc trade statue and return it to public view, honoring Delaware’s rich brewing history and celebrating today’s brewers who carry that tradition forward.
+For 80 years, the iconic figure of King Gambrinus was perched atop the Diamond State Brewery at Fifth and Adams streets in Wilmington, Delaware.
+Today, the 11-foot-tall sculpture survives in nearly 60 fragments.
+The Restore the King campaign aims to repair this rare 1882 zinc trade statue and return it to public view—honoring Delaware’s brewing heritage while celebrating the brewers who carry that tradition forward.

-After a devastating fire destroyed the Diamond State Brewery in 1881, proprietor Joseph Stoeckle rebuilt a larger, more imposing brick complex on the same site the following year.
-To crown the new building, Stoeckle commissioned a monumental statue of Gambrinus—the legendary European “King of Beer.”
-Installed in a third-story alcove atop the brewhouse on July 8, 1882, the colorful and towering sculpture celebrated the brewery’s rebirth and served as a bold advertisement visible across the city.
+After a devastating fire destroyed the original Diamond State Brewery in 1881, proprietor Joseph Stoeckle rebuilt a larger and more imposing brick complex on the same site the following year.
+To crown the new building, he commissioned a monumental statue of Gambrinus—the legendary European “King of Beer.”
+Installed on July 8, 1882, in a third-story alcove, the vibrant sculpture celebrated the brewery’s rebirth and served as a striking advertisement visible across the city.

 Lithoprint, c.
 1915